Drug And Alcohol Addiction In Texarkana, Arkansas

 Arkansas has the highest incidents of teen prescription drug abuse in America with an estimated 1 in 5 high school seniors who say they have or are currently abusing prescription drugs.
 Prescription drugs are particularly easy for youth to abuse because they are easily accessible.
 Drugs such as Xanax and Hydrocodone are often found within the home in medicine cabinets.
 According to the 2017 Arkansas State Epidemiological Profile of substance Abuse, Miller County has the 5th highest rate of youth illicit drug use out of all the counties in Arkansas.
 Miller County additionally ranked higher for youth cigarette and youth alcohol use compared to the rest of Arkansas.

 Opioid abuse is often a gateway for other more dangerous drugs, as many turn to related, non-pharmaceutical grade street drugs in search of stronger highs and/or out of financial necessity.
-There has been a state-wide increase in teen heroin and inhalant use, and Texarkana has seen a 6% increase in both sixth and twelfth grade illicit drug abuse.
+There has been a state-wide increase in teen Heroin and Inhalant use, and Texarkana has seen a 6% increase in both 6th and 12th grade illicit drug abuse.

 Getting Treatment In Texarkana

 Addiction does not have to control your life; there are multiple resources and facilities available to help those struggling with addiction.
 If you or a loved one want to seek help for substance abuse in the Texarkana area, a treatment provider can work with you to find you help.
 Don’t wait any longer, contact a treatment provider today.